-Our curriculum offer is designed in collaboration with industry and employers and provides a clear path for our students to progress from FE at Bridgwater & Taunton College to HE at University Centre Somerset and further into employment in industry.
+Our curriculum offer is designed in collaboration with industry and employers and in response to the points highlighted in the Skills Launchpad 2022-2024.
+It provides a clear path for our students to progress from FE at Bridgwater & Taunton College to HE at University Centre Somerset and further into employment in industry.
 Our unique BTC Advantage sets us apart from other FE providers and gives our learners the best chance of success.